 In play mode, the main camera will be expanded in the runtime.
 The following components and game objects are created and added to the head game object.

-In the hierarchy, WaveVR game object take a position like a body or a playground origin.
+In the hierarchy, the WaveVR game object takes a position like a body or a playground origin.
 You can place your head in a scene by moving WaveVR.
 Do not change the transform of the head because it will be overwritten with the HMD pose.

 This is the component added in the Eye Center after expanding.

 These are the game objects added as children of the head after expanding:

 - Eye Both

 - Eye Right

 Both eyes, which are represented by “Eye Right and Left”, will be based on the IPD to adjust their position to the left or right.
 Therefore, each eye will see from a different place.
 The “Eye Both” will be in the center position between two eyes, and just set different matrices into the shader for each eye when rendering.
 Every eye’s camera position will be set in runtime according to the device.
 Thus, you do not have to modify the eye transform yourself.
 In editor, we give a preset position to the transforms.